bootphon/phonemizer/README.md

 ## Citation

-To refenrece the `phonemizer` in your own work, please cite the following [JOSS paper](https://joss.theoj.org/papers/10.21105/joss.03958).
+To reference the `phonemizer` in your own work, please cite the following [JOSS paper](https://joss.theoj.org/papers/10.21105/joss.03958).

 ```bibtex